shuttle-hq/shuttle-cobra/README.md

-# Shuttle Python 🐍
+# Shuttle Cobra 🐍

 ![CI Status](https://img.shields.io/badge/CI-passing-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue)

-Shuttle Python is a framework that empowers you to effortlessly deploy your Python applications and their required AWS infrastructure with a delightful, Python-native development experience.
+Shuttle Cobra is a framework that empowers you to effortlessly deploy your Python applications and their required AWS infrastructure with a delightful, Python-native development experience.